bzon/jenkinsGitlabDevopsTutorial/README.md

 __NOTE__:

-As of this writing, I'm using `gitlab-ce` latest `9.5` released version and there is currently a [webhook bug](#https://gitlab.com/gitlab-org/gitlab-ce/issues/37288) introduced in it.
+As of this writing, I'm using `gitlab-ce` latest `9.5` released version and there is currently a [webhook bug #37288](https://gitlab.com/gitlab-org/gitlab-ce/issues/37288) introduced in it.

 The impact of this is I wasn't be able to successfully do a `Test` -> `Push Events` or any events from the webhook configuration page.